SNEP Watershed Grants

 Develop a Cape-wide water quality data management system and data portal, aggregate data from multiple monitoring programs and provide analysis tools to support clean water restoration efforts by federal, state and local organizations.

 Restore native wetland habitat in a former cranberry bog and stream habitat for brook trout and other aquatic species in Falmouth and Mashpee.
-Click here to see progress photos from this project.
+Click here for much more on this recently completed project!

 Martha’s Vineyard Commission | Permeable Reactive Barrier For Lagoon Pond | $250,000